aakash-rajur/offload/README.md

 ## Usage

 # worker.js
 File name doesn't matter.
-You need to define all functions that you want to be executed in the background thread.
-You need to **export** them as well, otherwise they won't visible to the webworker.
-Dynamically imported files need not do this.
-Only one worker file should be defined.
+You need to define and  ```export``` all functions you want to be executed in the background pool.
+Failing to do so will result in webworker not recognising the function.
+Chunked or dynamically imported files via webpack need not do this.
+Only one worker file is supported.
 ```jsx harmony
 import initialize from 'offload/dist/initialize';